tartley/colorama/README.rst

     print(Fore.RESET + Back.RESET + Style.RESET_ALL)
     print('back to normal now')

-…or simply by manually printing ANSI sequences from your own code:
+...or simply by manually printing ANSI sequences from your own code:

 .. code-block:: python

     print('\033[31m' + 'some red text')
     print('\033[30m' # and reset to default color)

-…or, Colorama can be used happily in conjunction with existing ANSI libraries such as Termcolor:
+...or, Colorama can be used happily in conjunction with existing ANSI libraries such as Termcolor:

 .. code-block:: python